MEET THE FOUNDER

-I do this for my son and daughter so they will learn they are seen, valued, and loved, no matter what others say.
+I do this for my children; so they will learn they are seen, valued, and loved, no matter what others say.

 I do this for women who do not have a voice.

 Self-care is a necessity.
-Hagar's Heart is here to bring it back into existence in those who have forgotten.
+Hagar's Heart is here to bring it back into existence for those who have forgotten.